-These regulations apply to the determination of whether a student is maintaining satisfactory academic progress for the receipt of any Title IV student financial assistance programs at ANC.
-To receive financial assistance under Title IV programs at Arkansas Northeastern, a student must be determined to be a regular student and enrolled in an eligible program.
+To receive financial assistance under Title IV programs at Arkansas Northeastern College, a student must be a regular student enrolled in an eligible program.
 The term "regular student" is defined in regulations as a person who enrolls in an eligible program at an institution of higher education for the purpose of obtaining a degree, certificate, or in a transfer program.
-In addition, the College defines a regular student as a student who is accepted in one of the following regular admission categories: unconditional first admission, conditional first admission, readmission, ability to benefit, and transfer.
+ANC defines a regular student as a student who is accepted in one of the following regular admission categories: unconditional first admission, conditional first admission, readmission, ability to benefit, and transfer.

-Federal regulations governing the Title IV Student Financial Aid programs (including Federal Pell Grant, Federal Academic Competitiveness Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Arkansas Workforce Improvement Grant, and the Federal Stafford Loan Program) require the institution to measure a student's progress toward a degree or certificate program.
-Students must complete requirements for a degree within a reasonable length of time, maintain a minimum cumulative grade point average, and a minimum cumulative completion rate as determined by the institution.
-For more information on the satisfactory academic progress policy as it applies to Title IV recipients, please refer to the Student and Financial Aid Handbook.
-Copies are available in the Student Financial Aid Office and provided to each student during each registration period.
+In addition, federal regulations governing the Title IV Student Financial Aid programs (including Federal Pell Grant, Academic Competitiveness Grant, Supplemental Educational Opportunity Grant, Work Study, and the Stafford Loan Program) require the institution to measure a 51 student's progress toward a degree or certificate program.
+Students must complete requirements for a degree within a reasonable length of time, maintain a minimum cumulative grade point average, and maintain a minimum cumulative completion rate as determined by the institution.
+For more information on the satisfactory academic progress policy as it applies to Title IV recipients, please refer to the Student and Financial Aid Handbook available in the Student Financial Aid Office, provided to each student during each registration period or on the ANC website at www.anc.edu.